mothership-ec/cog/src/Message/Cog/Validation/readme.md

 ## Limitations

-When creating filters and rules, due to the fluent interface, it is worth bearing in mind that you cannot register any two filters or rule that have the same name as this will cause a conflict.
+When creating filters and rules, due to the fluent interface, it is worth bearing in mind that you cannot register any two filters or rules that have the same name as this will cause a conflict.
 An example of this being worked around is the toUrl() filter.
 If this had been called url(), there would be no way for the validator to determine whether this is referring to the filter or the rule.